There are three different strains to Kratom, with a new one making its way into the scene. That’s red, white, green and yellow.

 When I first started taking Kratom, I had done lots of research beforehand.
 I watched a lot of YouTube videos and I’m glad I did.
 It helped me to find the best strain for me.
 I learned that Green Maeng Da was the most popular strain that helps with pain and energy.
 I actually started off with Super Green Malaysian.
 It is my absolute favorite.

-After three years of taking it, it’s still my favorite strain today.
+After four years of taking it, it’s still my favorite strain today.
 I actually like it better than Green Maeng Da.
 Once I found out I like Kratom, I started experimenting with different strains.
 I tried red, however; it was sedating and I didn’t like that.
 I didn’t really want to have to take something at night either so I stuck with the greens.

 It’s very important to start off slow, beginning with the smallest of amount/dose so you have a baseline to work from.
 If you’re just starting out, you can begin with 1/2 to 1 teaspoon.
 Then every couple hours, add 1/2 teaspoon until you find the right dose for you.